Jaiymesz/jQuery-Tests---Aircraft-Seats/readme.md

 ## Task 3
 - Seats 1D, 3F, and 4B have already been reserved, remove the elements class `.available` and add the class `.unavailable` in its place on page load.
-- Note: Ensure your code does not permit selecting `.unavailable` seats.
+- Ensure your code does not permit selecting `.unavailable` seats.

 ## Task 4
 - Limit `button.seats` selected to the quantity of `#totalPassengers`